awslabs/generative-ai-cdk-constructs/README.md

 # Sample Use Cases

-This library includes a collection of functional use case implementations to demonstrate the usage of AWS Emerging Tech Constructs architectural patterns.
+This library includes a collection of functional use case implementations to demonstrate the usage of AWS Generative AI Constructs architectural patterns.
 These can be used in the same way as architectural patterns, and can be conceptualized as an additional "higher-level" abstraction of those patterns.
 Those patterns (constructs) are composed together into [stacks](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html), forming a "CDK app".

 The following use cases are provided as functional examples: